Thermally modified Hem-Fir wood siding compares to the beauty of western red cedar

 Thermally Modified Wood

-Thermal modifying wood is like kiln drying, except moisture is added, and the wood is heated to higher temperatures.
+Thermal modifying wood is like kiln drying, except moisture is either added, or remains in the kiln under pressure, and the wood is heated to higher temperatures than kiln drying.
 The moisture keeps the wood from misbehaving during the drying process.
 The higher temperatures ‘cook’ the sugars out.
 This makes thermally modified wood more resistant to insect damage and more decay resistant.
 The moisture helps the wood become more dimensionally stable.

 When softwood lumber species are thermally modified, it usually makes the wood harder, more rot resistant, and more stable (less movement) than the original wood.
 On the downside, it usually makes the thermally modified wood a little more brittle than the original wood.
 However, thermally modified hemlock performs better in many ways.